 Northern Daily Mail

-The Northern Daily Mail building hosts a stationer’s shop on the left hand side, with both display items and a small number of gift items on public sale.
-Upstairs is a printers workshop, which would not produce the newspapers, but would instead print leaflets, posters and office stationary.
+The Northern Daily Mail building hosts a stationer’s shop on the left-hand side, with both display items and a small number of gift items on public sale.
+Upstairs is a printer’s workshop, which would not produce the newspapers, but would instead print leaflets, posters and office stationery.
 Look out for the print press in action.

 Visit the stables and carriage house situated behind the sweet shop, which represents a typical job master’s yard, which would have hired out horses and vehicles.

-This building was moved from Anfield Plain to Beamish museum in the early 1980’s.
+This building was moved from Anfield Plain to the Beamish museum in the early 1980s.
 It has been included to represent the new businesses which sprang up to cater for the growing middle classes.
 Visitors can purchase food from the bakery.

 A very popular stop for all visitors to Beamish Museum is Jubilee Confectioners where you can see sweets being made using techniques from the time.
 After watching the sweets being made and sampling them you can purchase some to take home at the front of the store.

 Visit the town bank where you can view some of the historic currency and don’t forget to take a look at the vaults in the basement.